 7. Review What Your Competitors Are Doing and Do It Better

-I’m always a little hesitant to recommend this one because sometimes my clients take a headline from their competitors word-for-word and ask me to write about it.
+I’m always a little hesitant to recommend this place to find good blog post topics because sometimes my clients take a headline from their competitors word-for-word and ask me to write about it.
 That’s not what I’m talking about here.

 Sometimes competitors have a good idea but they don’t execute it as well as they could, which means it leaves room for you to do it better.
 Generally, the greatest area of opportunity that your competitors are leaving behind is making their content long-form and thorough.

 It’s often better to opt for publishing content less often but with greater depth than it is to churn out short content that barely scratches the surface of the topic.

 The benefits of hiring a freelance copywriter are numerous.
 But one of the greatest benefits is that you don’t have to worry about content planning.
 You can allow your copywriter to do that part for you to add more time back into your day and take the stress out of blog topics.
 That’s not to say you have no input, but the burden isn’t entirely yours.

 9. Review Social Media for Good Blog Topics to Write About

 User-generated content is often an overlooked area of content marketing.
 Yet, it’s also one of the most powerful.
 So head to your social media accounts and listen to what your customers have to say.
 The more you know about them and their needs, the better you’ll be able to respond appropriately.

 10. Check Out Reddit and Google Question Suggestions for Common Queries